lzwjava/blog-source/resume.md

 * An Android chat application that shows the functionality of LeanCloud Chat SDK, https://github.com/lzwjava/leanchat-android
 * A course to teach basic programming and provide some beginner guide with several programming languages like Rust, Python, Java, and C, and discuss the topics like cloud computing and machine learning, https://github.com/lzwjava/curiosity-courses
 * A Simple and Elegant HTML Parser written in Swift, https://github.com/lzwjava/Creak
-* An Xcode plugin to let you jump to the history, blame, and PRs pages of any GitHub repo with one shortcut. https://github.com/lzwjava/Reveal-In-GitHub
+* An Xcode plugin lets you jump to any GitHub repo's history, blame, and PRs pages with one shortcut. https://github.com/lzwjava/Reveal-In-GitHub
 * Wrote Chinese and English articles (20 English, and 50 Chinese) on my blog site. https://lzwjava.github.io
 * Solved 399 algorithm problems on Codeforces, https://codeforces.com/profile/lzwjava
 * Solved 568 problems on Uva Online Judge, https://uhunt.onlinejudge.org/id/113519